-Liberty Victoria welcomes the opportunity to make a submission to the Senate Legal and Constitutional Affairs Committee Inquiry into Privacy Amendment (Enhancing Privacy Protection) Bill 2012(Clth) (the Bill).
+Liberty Victoria welcomes the opportunity to make a submission to the House of Representatives Standing Committee on Social Policy and Legal Affairs Inquiry into Privacy Amendment (Enhancing Privacy Protection) Bill 2012(Clth) (the Bill).

 Liberty Victoria is one of Australia's leading human rights and civil liberties organisations.
 It is concerned with the protection and promotion of civil liberties throughout Australia.
 As such, Liberty is actively involved in the development and revision of Australia's laws and systems of government.
 Further information on our activities may be found at www.libertyvictoria.org.au.